jasonswett/freelanceoverflow/readme.md

 Members are required to have a strong GitHub commit/issue history to examine.
 This is the core metric used to gauge your technical skills.

 ### Communication Skills
 Members are required to have solid communication skills.
 Applicable public social profiles will be examined (e.g. GitHub, Twitter, Hacker News, Dribbble).
-Additionally, if you do not have at least one member to endorse your interpersonal communication skills, you will be asked to have an informal verbal and/or written conversation with a member (this is also a chance to network with your fellow members).
+Additionally, if you do not have at least one member to endorse your interpersonal communication skills, you will be asked to have an informal verbal conversation with a member (this is also a chance to network with your fellow members).

 ## Processes
 ### Becoming a Member <sub><sup>(Done via Pull Requests)</sup></sub>